-The couple loves their country of 7 million people and is proud of it.
-Both of them exude a sense of good fortune and privilege to be part of the historic process of the rebirth of the state of Israel in its ancient homeland, the land of Israel.
+The couple loves their country of 7 million people, and exudes a sense of good fortune and privilege to be part of the historic process of the rebirth of the state of Israel in its ancient homeland, the land of Israel.

-Last Friday, amid the steadily mounting pressures to meet her customers' deadlines, Yehudit called about a commitment I had made to her last month:
+Last Friday, amid steadily mounting pressures to meet customers' deadlines, Yehudit called me about a commitment I had made to her last month.

 Beit Avot [Home for the Aged] where you volunteer?
 I want each resident to have a flag and for the Home to have flags everywhere on Yom Haatzmaut [Independence Day].